AlexanderHazankin/Treasure_Island/README.md

 You will be presented with a series of choices at different points in the game, and you must choose one of the options to continue.
 The game will end when you reach one of the possible endings, either by finding the treasure or encountering a game over scenario.

-## Requirements
-This game requires Python 3.x to run.
-No additional libraries or dependencies are required.

-## Credits
-Treasure Island was created by Alexander Hazankin.

-## License
-MIT License
-Copyright (c) 2022 Alexander Hazankin
-Permission is hereby granted, free of charge

 ## Gameplay
 In Treasure Island, you will start at a crossroad where you must choose to go left or right.
 If you choose left, you will come to a lake with an island in the middle.